 Cultural evolution and its products interact with genetic evolution to produce culture-gene coevolution.
 This process, considered to be largely theoretical speculation until only a few decades ago, has now emerged as central to understanding the selection pressures on hundreds of specific genes in our species (Laland et al. 2010).
-By generating increasingly complex tools (e.g. spear-throwers), food processing techniques (e.g., cooking), languages (e.g., larger vocabularies) and institutions (e.g., clans) over hundreds of thousands of years, cumulative cultural evolution has shaped the environments faced by our genes and thereby drove the genetic evolution of the uniquely human aspects of our bodies and minds.
-For example, our small stomachs, short colons and weak jaw muscles, compared to other primates, were only favored once fire and cooking had spread culturally in our species (Wrangham 2009).
+By generating increasingly complex tools (e.g., spearthrowers), food processing techniques (e.g., cooking), languages (e.g., larger vocabularies), and institutions (e.g., clans) over hundreds of thousands of years, cumulative cultural evolution has shaped the environments faced by our genes and has thereby driven the genetic evolution of the uniquely human aspects of our bodies and minds.
+For example, our small stomachs, short colons, and weak jaw muscles, compared to those of other primates, were only favored once cooking and other food-processing techniques had spread culturally in our species (Wrangham 2009).
 Our bodies rely on cooked food, yet we have no innate ability to cook or create fires.
-Thus, an increasing number of researchers argue that a proper evolutionary approach to human behavior and psychology requires considering the interaction of genes and culture over hundreds of thousands of years (Muthukrishna et al. 2018; Street et al. 2017).

-The emergence of social norms, as a feature of our ancestral environments, may have created selection pressures on genes for various aspects of our species' psychology, which would have in turn strengthened the power of social norms (Henrich 2016).
+Thus, an increasing number of researchers have argued that a proper evolutionary approach to human behavior and psychology requires considering the interaction of genes and culture over hundreds of thousands of years (Muthukrishna et al. 2018, Street et al. 2017).
+The emergence of social norms as a feature of our ancestral environments may have created selection pressures on genes for various aspects of our species' psychology, which would have in turn strengthened the power of social norms (Henrich 2016).